thapapradeep884/week-5/README.md

 ## 1 Create a package

-Navigate into ros2_ws/src and run the package creation command:
+Run the package creation command by going to ros2 ws/src:

 ```
 ros2 pkg create --build-type ament_python py_pubsub
 ```
-A notification from your terminal confirming the creation of your package py pubsub and all of its required files and folders will be shown.
+Your terminal will display a message confirming the creation of your package py pubsub and all of its necessary files and folders.

 ## 2 Write the publisher node

-Navigate into ros2_ws/src/py_pubsub/py_pubsub and by executing the following command, the example talker code can be downloaded:
+You can download the example talker code by going to ros2 ws/src/py pubsub/py pubsub and typing the following command:
 ```
 wget https://raw.githubusercontent.com/ros2/examples/foxy/rclpy/topics/minimal_publisher/examples_rclpy_minimal_publisher/publisher_member_function.py
 ```
 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/19.PNG)

-A new file called publisher member function.py will now be present next to __init .py.
+The __init.py file will now be followed by a new one called publisher member function.py.
-Use the text editor of your choice to open the file.
+Open the file in your preferred text editor.

 ```
 import rclpy